gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 All materials about this section can be found under [`materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker`](/materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker).

 We can create a new SimObject to help us to keep track of all ProbeListeners.
-Let's start to modify the `inst_tracker.hh` by adding a new SimObject class called `GlobalInstTracker`.
+Let's start to modify `inst_tracker.hh` by adding a new SimObject class called `GlobalInstTracker`.

 ```cpp
 #include "params/GlobalInstTracker.hh"